 Under the ITP track, research (including foundational research) that improves our understanding of how to build HSI institutional capacity in STEM is encouraged.
 Such research should result in a strategic understanding about how the multiple components of the HSI program goals work synchronously to advance STEM education.
 All institution types are encouraged to apply, especially PUIs (including community colleges).
 Proposed activities can include adaptation of evidence-based strategies and/or the design and implementation of innovative strategies.
 The ITP must include both project evaluation and dissemination components, as well as an education research component.
 The ITP proposed structural or systemic changes are expected to be institutionalized and sustained by the HSI.

-Proposed faculty research should support the overarching goals of the HSI program which seek to improve and enhance undergraduate STEM education, including undergraduate student research experiences.
-Proposed research should also explain how it will catalyze new faculty research activity in addition to supporting on-going faculty research activities.
-Each faculty member receiving funds to conduct research must include a four-page Faculty Research Plan in which one to two pages are used to describe the faculty member's track record in diversity, equity, and inclusion (DEI), mentoring, and advancing diverse students in STEM.
+Proposed faculty research outside of the core research of the proposed project should support the overarching goals of the HSI program which seek to improve and enhance undergraduate STEM education, including undergraduate student research experiences.
+Proposed research should also explain how it will catalyze new faculty research activity in addition to supporting on-going faculty research activities as well as support opportunities to advance diverse students in STEM.

 1Vision 2030, National Science Board, https://www.nsf.gov/nsb/publications/2020/nsb202015.pdf